 In some circumstances it may be desirable to publicize the names of individuals who have earned a Millennium Scholarship.
 However, individual names will only be made public with the consent of the Millennium Scholar.
-Circle 'yes' if you are willing to have your name released, 'no' if you do not want your name be made public with the co nsent of the Millennium Sc holar.
-Circle 'yes' if you are willing to have your name rel eased, 'no' if you do not want your name released.
-Your decision on this matter is in no way co nnected to your receipt of th e Millennium Scholarship.
-YF ES NO (initial her re) as a Millennium Scholar a matters hereto. (in re subject to any changes itial here) It all eligibility requirement in state law, policies adoptes.
-I understand that if I hav ed above.
-I understand and ed by the NSHE Board of Requirements and gents, availability of fund ding and any related eligibility consistent with a r award certificate) Student's Signature Date Printed Name (Please prin it clearly) Address (Street) (City) (State) (Zip) ☐ This is my new, perma nent address.
-Please upd ate your records.
-Date of Birth SSN# Telephone Great Basin College .
-Nevada Las Vegas , Nevada State Colle , University of Nevada ge, Sierra Nevada Co Reno, or Western Ne wing institution(s): Commur llege, Truckee Meadow evada Community College to attend each semester. s Community College I understand that if I , University of
+Circle 'yes' if you are willing to have your name released. 'no' if you do not want your name be made public with the c onsent of the Millennium Sc cholar.
+Circle 'yes' if you are e willing to have your name rele eased, 'no' if you do not v vant your name released.
+Your decision o n this matter is in no way co onnected to your receipt of th e Millennium Scholarship.
+YE ES NO (initial here e) as a Millennium Scholar matters hereto. (i I understand and have m are subject to any changes initial here) in state law, policies adopt s.
+I understand that if I hav ted above.
+I understand and a ed by the NSHE Board of Reg re not met all requirements an gents, availability of fund ing and any related • eligibility consistent with a • • Student's Signature · · · · · · · · · · · · · · · · · · · Date Printed Name (Please pr rint clearly) Address (Street) (City) (State) (Zip) ☐ This is my new, perm anent address.
+Please upo late your records.
+Date of Birth SSN# Telephone Great Basin College Nevada Las Vegas e, Nevada State Colle , University of Nevada ege, Sierra Nevada Co a Reno, or Western Ne wing institution(s): Commur illege, Truckee Meadow evada Community College on a strend each semester s Community College I understand that if I , University of